 Market situation and outlook

-Market prices in China for strip and heavy plate increased somewhat during the third quarter.
+Market prices in China for strip and heavy plate were stable during the fourth quarter.

-Compared with the third quarter of 2025, SSAB Special Steels’ shipments are assessed to be somewhat lower with stable prices.
+Compared with the fourth quarter of 2025, SSAB Special Steels’ shipments are assessed to be significantly higher with stable prices.

-SSAB Europe’s shipments are expected to be higher during the fourth quarter of 2025 compared to the third quarter of 2025.
-Prices are assessed to be lower.
+SSAB Europe’s shipments are expected to be higher during the first quarter of 2026 compared to the fourth quarter of 2025.
+Prices are assessed to be somewhat higher.

-For SSAB Americas, both shipments and prices are assessed to be somewhat lower.
+For SSAB Americas, both shipments and prices are assessed to be somewhat higher.

-The costs of raw materials for SSAB Special Steels and SSAB Europe are expected to be somewhat lower compared to the prior quarter, whereas for SSAB Americas, costs are expected to be stable.
+The costs of raw materials for SSAB Special Steels and SSAB Europe are expected to be stable compared to the prior quarter, whereas for SSAB Americas, costs are expected to be somewhat higher.

 Outlook for steel divisions